Feiko Bouman: Early life

 Bouman was born in Groningen, Netherlands.
-His family emigrated to Australia when he was 7-years-old.
+His family emigrated to Australia when he was 7 years old.
 Initially there were difficult beginnings living in distant Menangle Park, followed by then primitive circumstances in Oxford Falls, before the family settled in the Manly area.
 His education started at Manly Primary School, then Manly Boys High School, situated in North Curl Curl.

+Architecture career

 Bouman studied architecture at University of NSW, after gaining a Commonwealth scholarship, graduating in 1966.
 Some years in London followed, including working in the office of Owen Luder Partnership as Design Architect.
-Back in Sydney, Bouman worked with Col Madigan in the office of Edwards Madigan Torzillo and Briggs from 1969-1975, initially as Design Architect, and later Associate Director.
-While in this office he joined with Chris Kringas, to win the Australia-wide competition for the High Court of Australia.
+Back in Sydney, Bouman worked with Colin Madigan in the office of Edwards Madigan Torzillo and Briggs from 1969-1975, initially as Design Architect, and later Associate Director.
+While in this office he joined with Christopher Kringas, to win the Australia-wide competition for the High Court of Australia Building.
 In 1976 he commenced his own architectural practice in Balmain.